petenez/old_pfc/README.md

 ## Citing this code

-If you use this code, I kindly ask you to cite this repository and our paper [7] where we first employ a similar approach to generating the model systems.
+If you use this code, I kindly ask you to cite this repository and our paper [7] where we first employ a similar approach for generating the model systems.

 ## References